-Broadcast / multicast traffic will be shown separately as additional endpoints.
-Of course, as these endpoints are virtual endpoints, the real traffic will be received by all (multicast: some) of the listed unicast endpoints.
+Broadcast and multicast traffic will be shown separately as additional endpoints.
+Of course, as these aren’t physical endpoints the real traffic will be received by some or all of the listed unicast endpoints.

 This window shows statistics about the endpoints captured.

 For each supported protocol, a tab is shown in this window.
-Each tab label shows the number of endpoints captured (e.g. the tab label “Ethernet: 5" tells you that five ethernet endpoints have been captured).
+Each tab label shows the number of endpoints captured (e.g. the tab label “Ethernet · 4” tells you that four ethernet endpoints have been captured).
 If no endpoints of a specific protocol were captured, the tab label will be greyed out (although the related page can still be selected).

 Each row in the list shows the statistical values for exactly one endpoint.

-The copy button will copy the list values to the clipboard in CSV (Comma Separated Values) or YAML format.
+Thebutton will copy the list values to the clipboard in CSV (Comma Separated Values) or YAML format.
 The button will show the endpoints mapped in your web browser.

 Section 8.5, “Endpoints” above for a list of endpoint types.
 The enabled types are saved in your profile settings.lets you choose which traffic type tabs are shown.
 See